Haikara-San: Here Comes Miss Modern

 The series was later adapted as a 42-episode anime television series produced by Nippon Animation, which aired in Japan on TV Asahi in Tokyo and other local stations across the country from June 3, 1978, to March 31, 1979.
 The anime was later rebroadcast across Japan on the anime satellite television network Animax and on NHK satellite channel BS2.
 The manga was also adapted into three television drama specials and theatrical film.
-Two new anime films have been released, with the first film on 2017, and the second film in 2018.
+Two new anime films have been released, with the first film in 2017, and the second film in 2018.
 In 2017, the story was also adapted for the musical theatre of the Takarazuka Revue.

 Plot

-One day, Benio has a series of embarrassing encounters with the handsome army lieutenant Shinobu Ijuin (voiced by: Katsuji Mori).

-Benio encounters Shinobu again when she arrives home that day, and promptly attacks him with her kendo stick, only to receive a shock when her father (voiced by: Ichiro Nagai) tells her that Shinobu is to be her husband, due to a pact made between the Hanamura and Ijuin families before Benio's birth.
+One day, Benio Hanamura has a series of embarrassing encounters with the army lieutenant Shinobu Ijuin (voiced by Katsuji Mori).
+Benio encounters Shinobu again when she arrives home that day, and promptly attacks him with her kendo stick, only to receive a shock when her father (voiced by Ichiro Nagai) tells her that Shinobu is to be her husband, due to a pact made between the Hanamura and Ijuin families before Benio's birth.
 Since Benio's friend Tamaki is in love with Shinobu, Benio also wants out of the engagement to avoid hurting Tamaki.

 Moved by this unexpected show of kindness, Benio decides to forget Shinobu and accept Tosei's proposal of marriage.
 Lalissa is fatally injured in the quake trying to save Shinobu, and as she lies dying, she tells Shinobu to marry Benio and be happy.
 Tosei tries to save Benio, but Benio refuses, preferring to die alongside her beloved rather than face life without him; thus, Tosei rescues both Benio and Shinobu.

-In the end, Tosei comes to terms with his feelings about his mother and rededicates himself to his business; Onijima returns to Manchuria, and Tamaki decides to obey her heart and follow him; and Benio and Shinobu are wed at last.
+In the end, Tosei comes to terms with his feelings about his mother and rededicates himself to his business; Onijima returns to Manchuria, Tamaki decides to obey her heart and follow him, and Benio and Shinobu are wed at last.